 4. Identify a system

-Once you’ve identified what areas of your organization could do with improvement it’s time to search for a system.
+Once you’ve identified what areas of your organization could do with improvement, it’s time to search for a system.
 Many companies that offer ERP systems are made with only a specific industry in mind.
 Few of them offer a deep level of customization.
-ERP systems are rapidly changing, your system should keep up with the times as well.
-Vault-ERP works with different sized businesses, from small to large, in many industries across the globe.
-Find similar companies when doing your research
+ERP systems are rapidly changing, and your system should keep up with the times as well.
+Vault ERP works with different sized businesses, from small to large, in many industries across the globe.
+Look for similar companies when doing your research.

 Read on: 5 critical mistakes to avoid when choosing ERP software